Call for Pre-Conference Workshops

 - The degree to which the proposed program offers an opportunity for discussion.

 - The extent to which proposed invited speakers advance the goals of the workshop and meet the expectations outlined below (for example, contributing to diversity or generating discussion).
-Workshop organizers are encouraged to confirm tentative interest from proposed invited speakers and mention this in their proposal.

 - Other dimensions in the expectations below that are not explicitly listed in these criteria.